CMP%

 Comparisons may be:

-Type 0 Made directly on a character by character basis
+Type 0 Made directly on a character by character basis (in lexical order)

 Type 1 Made ignoring the case of the letters